kvlester/ASTR335/README.md

-# ASTR335
+# Python activities for ASTR 335
-Python activities for ASTR 335 (Astrophysics II - Stellar Structure & Evolution) in Fall 2023 at Mount Holyoke College.
+In-class python notebooks created for my Fall 2023 Astrophysics II (Stellar Structure & Evolution) class at Mount Holyoke College.
+Students ran these notebooks in Google Colab.
+Each folder has the starting notebook, data sets, and the finished solution notebook.

 Activity 1 - Python basics (arrays, math, plotting, reading in data)